jonschlinkert/remarkable/docs/parsing_block.md

 in `state.tokens`.

-Once you are sure the current line marks the beginning of one of "your" blocks, you should push an [open tag token][tokens] corresponding to the begining of your block.
+Once you are sure the current line marks the beginning of one of "your" blocks, you should push an [open tag token][tokens] corresponding to the beginning of your block.
 You will also need to find its end.
 Use the `state` methods to help you with this.